If you would like more information about any of the following groups, or to join – please contact the office on phone (03) 348 5653.

 A very busy card making group meet many Saturdays in the Parish Hall and sometimes other venues from 10 am – 4 pm.

 St. Peter’s has a choir of over 20 members and has a fine reputation and standard.
 We also have some talented instrumentalists.
-If you can sing in tune, can preferably read music, would like to be involved in leading worship and are looking for good fellowship, please contact the Director of Music, through the office.
+If you can sing in tune, can preferably read music, would like to be involved in leading worship and are looking for good fellowship, please contact the Director of Music, through the parish office.
+Or you can send an email to the parish office at [email protected]

 This group meet on a Thursday in the York room from 10 am until noon.
 It is a place to enjoy good coffee and tea, homemade food and a chat.
 Everyone is welcome.
 A koha is invited.